AliFlux/VectorTileRenderer/README.md

 The entire project including the demos, integrations, and optimization techniques was developed by myself in 4 days.
 I can't call this production ready yet, but I couldn't encounter any significant issues while testing the demos, except for these:

-- At some places, the text might be cut off at tile edges.
+- At some places, the text might be cut off or distorted at edges.
-- The text on lines/roads is intentionally disabled due to rendering issues with SkiaSharp.
 - There's no mechanism for purging old cache in tiles-cache directory, yet.
 - It uses SkiaSharp for rendering which is mostly done on CPU, so the tile loading might show some lag.